Kitware/CMake/Help/guide/tutorial/index.rst

   :start-after: # to find MathFunctions.h, while we don't.
   :end-before: # should we use our own math functions

-Once this has been updated, we can re-run CMake and see verify that it doesn't warn anymore.
+Once this has been updated, we can re-run CMake and verify that it doesn't warn anymore.

-At this point, we have CMake properly packaging the target information that is required but we will still need to generate a ``MathFunctionsConfig.cmake`` so that the CMake ``find_package command`` can find our project.
+At this point, we have CMake properly packaging the target information that is required but we will still need to generate a ``MathFunctionsConfig.cmake`` so that the CMake ``find_package`` command can find our project.
 So let's go ahead and add a new file to the top-level of the project called ``Config.cmake.in`` with the following contents:

 .. literalinclude:: Complete/Config.cmake.in

-Then, to properly configure and install that file, add the following to the bottom of the top-level CMakeLists:
+Then, to properly configure and install that file, add the following to the bottom of the top-level ``CMakeLists.txt``:

 .. literalinclude:: Complete/CMakeLists.txt
   :language: cmake